stutibansal135/netflix/README.md

 # netflix
-I developed this netflix clone using HTML and CSS.
+I created this netflix clone using HTML and CSS.